Minitest

 (eval):3:in `do_parse'

-occurs when you forget closing brackets assert_selector '[data-test=id-1'
+occurs when you forget closing brackets like assert_selector '[data-test=id-1'

 To check html in emails use assert_select_email